bostrot/telegram-support-bot/README.md

 docker run bostrot/telegram-support-bot -v /path/to/config_dir:/bot/config
 ```

-## Update to v1.0.1
+## Updating

-Backup and delete the database file (src/support.db) and move config.js to folder config.
-Then just start it normally.
+Backup and delete the database file (src/support.db) and config.js/config.ts files.
+Customize the new config.ts then just start it normally.

 ## Telegram token